Dem 50

 Legal News, Part II: Eric Adams Is in No Man's Land

 Yesterday was not a bright and shiny day for mayors of New York City.
-At the same time Rudy Giuliani was losing his law license in New York, current mayor Eric Adams was learning what he's been charged with.
+At the same time Rudy Giuliani was losing his law license in D.C., current mayor Eric Adams was learning what he's been charged with.
 The indictment is pretty brutal, and has effectively made Adams a man without friends.

 On Wednesday, reporting suggested that Adams faced one felony charge.
 As it turns out, he was actually indicted on five counts, some dating back to before his time as mayor.
 The charges are: (1) Conspiracy to Commit Wire Fraud, Federal Program Bribery, and to Receive Campaign Contributions By Foreign Nationals; (2) Wire Fraud; (3 and 4) Solicitation of a Contribution by a Foreign National; and (5) Bribery.
 The charges are unusually detailed, by the standards of an indictment, and are backed up with substantial evidence.
 The document runs a total of 57 pages.